rwx-research/mint-leaves/google/install-chrome/README.md

     bundle install

-    ruby selenium.rb | grep "Hello WebDriver! - Google Search"
+    xvfb-run ruby selenium.rb | grep "Hello WebDriver! - Google Search"
-    cat selenium.log
 ```

-Take note of the background process that's using `start-chrome-virtual-display` and `is-chrome-virtual-display-running`.
-These are two additional executables we provide to make headed Chrome usage easier.
-They are within the `chrome-directory`, so by default they'll be in PATH.
-These small programs start a virtual display that Chrome can interact with.

-`start-chrome-virtual-display` accepts two arguments, optionally:

-- `start-chrome-virtual-display 1280x1024` sets the resolution to 1280x1024
-- `start-chrome-virtual-display 1280x1024 24` sets the resolution to 1280x1024 and the bit depth to 24

-By default, `start-chrome-virtual-display` will provide a virtual display with a resolution of 1280x1024 and bit depth of 24.
+Even though we make this available, we do recommend using headless mode whenever and wherever possible. `xvfb-run` is known to be flaky.